sharmavins23/Scientia/APPLIED SCIENCE/Engineering and Technology/Electrical Engineering/Computer Engineering/Computer Architecture/Pipelining (Computation).md

 ### Instruction Fetch (IF)

-Fetching generally involves pulling instructions from [[ROM]].
+Fetching generally involves pulling instructions from [[Read-Only Memory (ROM)]].
 Usually, programs are stored in ROM for security reasons (as programs should ideally not be modified by other programs!)
 Any [[control flow]] changes may occur within this stage as well.

 The ROM data can be sequentially read out, or (in the case of a jump), some other address may be specified to pull from.